 - Insert the skirt into the bottom of the apron front/ties unit, matching the center point pin on the skirt to the center point of the apron’s faux lacing center panel.
 You should also be able to line up the skirt panel seams with the waist tie seams.

 - Pin in place and stitch close to the fold, through all layers, across the entire apron front and the ties… from tie end to tie end.
-This closes the tie opening, secures the skirt in place, and attaches the lining to the front all in one seam.
+This closes the tie opening, secures the skirt in place, and attaches the Lining to the front all in one Seam.

 Project Design: Alicia Thommas

-Sample Creation and Instructional Outline: Kathy Andrews, What Sew Ever
+Sample Creation: Kathy Andrews, What Sew Ever